-Second, the food industry began to shift how they added sweeteners, switching from cane sugar and beet sugar to a much less expensive sweetener derived from crop corn, known as high fructose corn syrup.
+Second, the food industry began to shift how they added sweeteners, switching from cane sugar and beet sugar to a much less expensive sweetener derived from corn, known as high fructose corn syrup.
 This is a very inflammatory sweetener that can loosen the lower esophageal muscle, making it easier for the acidic cells in the stomach to make their way up.

 This combination of more acidic food and looser esophageal muscles is a one-two punch that causes a lot of inflammation — or worse.
 “You have to think about what’s going on now.
 You’re eating and drinking various acidic things and you’re having sweeteners that loosen, so it’s essentially a double whammy,” says Dr. Aviv.
 “Acidic things this way, loosening that way, and it’s causing a lot of inflammation.”

-Today, 75 million americans have GERD, and “we’re all at risk,” according to Dr. Aviv.
+Today, 75 million Americans have GERD, and “we’re all at risk,” according to Dr. Aviv.
 “The scary thing is that a lot of people don’t have the traditional symptoms.”
 So when patients come to Dr. Aviv complaining that they need to clear their throat all the time, they’re quite confused when he responds by asking about their diet.
 “They look at me like I have nine heads,” he says.

 Dr. Aviv is laser-focused on how diet and lifestyle affects the acid response, and he should know — he has personal experience.
 When he was at Columbia, he woke up in the middle of the night and couldn’t breathe.
 Eventually he realized that it was because of what he was eating.
-“You know, that 32-ounce Big Gulp of, I don’t know how many milligrams of caffeine were in this thing,” he says.
+“You know, that 32 big ounce, Big Gulp of, I don’t know how many milligrams of caffeine were in this thing,” he says.
 “My diet was giving me symptoms and it took a long time because the science really wasn’t there.”

 Today, he asks all his patients detailed questions about their diets, and he recommends that if your doctor isn’t asking you these questions, you should volunteer the information — or better yet, bring in a food diary, including not only what you ate (and drank) but when.
 This latter part is important because if you’re lying down shortly after eating, you take away gravity, and acidic enzymes make their way up into your esophagus.
 By providing this information, Dr. Aviv says, “You’re giving your clinician the keys to a lot of these symptoms.”

-Addressing the issues in your diet is incredibly important, because as was discovered in 2016, eating acidic foods causes a body-wide inflammatory response — which means it can affect a lot of things besides acid reflux.
+Addressing the issues in your diet is incredibly important, because eating acidic foods causes a body-wide inflammatory response — which means it can affect a lot of things besides acid reflux.
 This is pretty sobering, but on the flipside, it means that switching to an anti-inflammatory diet can help a whole bunch of other things as well as acid reflux.

 6 foods that loosen the muscle that separates the acidic stomach from the non-acidic esophagus: